This information is regularly updated so please keep checking in

-In line with Scottish Government guidelines and existing procedures in place across all Glasgow Libraries, we have rearranged our service layouts to allow for social distancing.
-Hand sanitiser and face coverings will also be utilised and available to ensure a safe environment.
+In line with Scottish Government guidelines and existing procedures in place across all Glasgow Libraries, spaces have been rearranged to allow for social distancing.
+Hand sanitiser and face coverings are being utilised to ensure a safe environment.

 Face to face Universal Credit support will be available by appointment in selected libraries from Monday 20 September.
 This service is appointment based only and can be booked using the freephone number 0808 169 9901.

 For further information about Universal Credit support click here.

 No – newspapers or magazines will not be available for the time being.
 However, we do offer eMagazines which you'll find online here